Honors Seminar (HON)

 (Fall)

-This course, required of all SUNY Orange Honors Program students, provides an opportunity to gain service learning experiences both within the college and in the broader community.
-Students maintain logs and provide an essay of activities and learning experiences.
-This independent study course involves forty-five contact hours, is graded pass/fail, and carries one credit.
-It may be repeated once for credit.
+This one semester service course, required of all Honors Program students, provides an opportunity for students to gain service learning experience, both within the college and in the broader community.
+Plenary meetings and course materials overview volunteering opportunities and instruction on developing a record of experiences.
+Students propose and/or organize service activities, maintain logs, and provide a presentation of activities and learning experiences.
+The course may be taken twice for credit.

 HON 201H—Honors Seminar